johnroutledge/milestone-project-3/README.md

 2. As someone who is new to cryptocurrency trading, I want an app which is intuitive to use.
 * Yes, it is very straightforward to trade on the app and users can also access all of their trades easily.
 3. As a person who is risk-averse, I want an app that allows me to trade cryptocurrencies without any financial investment.
 * Yes, it is clear from the home screen that the app is completely risk free.
-Once registered, users are allocated 100,000 USD credits which they can trade as they choose.
+Once registered, users are allocated 100,000 USD credits which they use to buy and sell any of the listed cryptocurrencies they wish.
 They can also reset this balance and start from scratch at any point.
 4. As a person who wants to invest in cryptocurrencies, but still has reservations, I want an app that shows me the realistic gains and losses that can be made.
 * Yes, this is achieved by clearly showing a user's portfolio balance as well as an indication of how much it has grown or diminished since they started.

 **Testing Responsiveness**

 The website was tested on various screen sizes using Chrome DevTools, from iPhone5 up to 5k screen.
-The image above shows the website on iPhone 5, iPad and laptop screens.

 It was also tested using [Am I Responsive](http://ami.responsivedesign.is/) and the results were as per the following image:

 ![Responsiveness](https://johnroutledge.github.io/milestone-project-3/readme-assets/main_mockup.png "Responsiveness")